kobofare/necat/README.md

 # how to edit README.md file
 please follow as: https://github.com/LearnShare/Learning-Markdown/blob/master/README.md

+# how to create a mavne project quickly?
+mvn archetype:generate -DgroupId=necat -DartifactId=necat-model -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-# how to create a maven project and push the project to remote github.
+# how to push a maven project to remote github?
 please follow as: http://blog.sonatype.com/2009/09/maven-tips-and-tricks-using-github/#.VSAJS2CSw8o

 if you want to add maven project to github repository, you can follow as:<br />